 - 1 Mains power switch. - 2 Standard IEC receptacle for AC mains.
 ISA One features a 'Universal' PSU, enabling it to operate on any supply voltage between 100 and 240 V AC - 3 Slot for ISA ADN2 analogue to digital conversion card.
 The card allows two audio signals from the ISA One to be added to a Dante network.
-It also provides AES3, S/PDIF and ADAT signals.
-See the following page for A-D card details - 4 Adjusts the VU meter '0' indication between 11 and 26 dBu.
-At the detent position the reading will be 22 dBu which matches the maximum input level of the A-D card

-The Cal control only takes effect when the front panel "VU Cal" button is pressed.
-When not pressed, VU '0' indicates a level of 4 dBu

-- 5 Adjusts the LED meters reading at full scale between 15 and 26 dBu.
+It also provides AES3, S/PDIF and ADAT signals. - Adjusts the VU meter '0' indication between 11 and 26 dBu.
+At the detent position the reading will be 22 dBu which reliables tension in the detent position the reading will be 22 dBu. - The Cal control only takes effect when the front panel "VU Cal" button is pressed.
+When not pressed, VU '0' indicates a level of 4 dBu - Adjusts the LED meters reading at full scale between 15 and 26 dBu.
 At the detented position the reading will be 22 dBu - 6 Balanced 1/4" TRS Jack sockets for the Left and Right Cue Mix inputs - 7 Balanced 1/4" TRS Jack socket (Ext I/P) which feeds input 2 of the A-D option card - 8 Balanced 1/4" TRS Jack sockets for Insert Send and Return.
 The insert can be added into the channel path by pressing the front panel Insert switch - 9 XLR-3 male provides a Line-level output of the instrument signal (DI).
 The signal is post the instrument gain control and is always available irrespective of any switch selection - 10 XLR-3 male for the Main channel output as selected by the front panel Input button.
 This output is linked internally to input 1 of the A-D option card - 11 Balanced 1/4" TRS jack and (12) XLR-3 female connector for the Line input.
-The connectors are internally linked so must not be connected to different sources - 13 Balanced XLR-3 female connector for microphone input.
+Treams - 13 Balanced XLR-3 female connector for microphone input.
 Phantom power can be applied by pressing the +48V switch